marbink/ArdCEC/README.md

 ## Todo

 - Fix OSDName. [*Actually it transmits SD:01:48:54:50:43 (S = Source, D = Destination), the problem is the opcode (0x01).
 It should be 0x47*]
 - Implement USB-Hid to connect Arduino via USB to HTPC.
 It would be wonderful if it would be recognized as a standard MCE Remote Controller.
-No software on HTPC would be required and high compatibility.
+No software on HTPC would be required. high compatibility. **Or** create a plugin for Kodi, it should be easier and it should require less time.
 - Implement something to pass data to Arduino from PC to set some variables.
 (Ex: OSDName)

 ## Schematic